splunk/splunk-platform-automator/README.md

 ### Install needed python libraries

-You must install some additional modules for Splunkenizer to work
+You must install some additional modules for Splunk Automator to work

 ```
 python -m pip install jmespath # required for json_query calls